MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/audio-zones.md

 An Acoustic Zone prefab comes with the *Environment Acoustic Zone* script and is like a simplified Audio Zone.
 It lets you select a Voice Setting Collection and the trigger Collider it applies to.

  ![______](../../media/enhance-your-environment/audio-zones/031-env-acoustic-zone-script.png)

+Prefabs

+Rectangular acoustic zone
+Circular acoustic zone

+these aren't audio zones. they're "marker prefabs" used at runtime to configure an acoustically-oriented audio zone. tbd

 ## Simple Acoustic Zones experiment